bolongpa/Covid_Visualization/presentations/final/TRANSCRIPT.md

 - This was done to grab the attention of the user initially and maintain the interest of the user long enough till they can explore novel and complex visualizations.

 For overall layout in data exploration page:
-Rationale for the layout:
+- Rationale for the layout:
 There are mainly three tabs in our website
-1. Overview: in this tab we  ...
+1. Overview: In this tab we have shown an image stating the common words which were used in news & stories during pendamic.
+Timeline of the coronavirus.
+Additionally we have also shown line chart which states the unemployement rate before and after the COVID-19 Outbreak.
+It's impact on US labor market.
+Moreover we have also presented a rough idea of the US unemployment history between year 1995-2020.
-2. Data Exploration: all our interactive charts are put in this tab to let users better understand the relationship between COVID-19 confirmed cases and the unemployment rate change.
+2. Data Exploration: All our interactive charts are put in this tab to let users better understand the relationship between COVID-19 confirmed cases and the unemployment rate change.
-3. Unemployment Claims: in this tab, we further explore the number of unemployment claims in each state and try to answer the question: “Is the labor market recovering from the impact of the COVID-19?”
+3. Unemployment Claims: In this tab, we further explore the number of unemployment claims in each state and try to answer the question: “Is the labor market recovering from the impact of the COVID-19?”

-For line chart:
+## Slide 7,how you optimized the visual queries and user interaction.

 Optimize visual queries:
+- For line chart:
 Input and parse the data only once after the page first rendered, initially, we show the numbers of US newly confirmed cases, US unemployment rate and number of job openings in the whole country.
-And we only filter out a particular row from data when 1.
-User clicks on a state in map 2.
-User picks a state in the drop down list.
+Additionally, we only filterd out a particular row from data when
+1. User clicks on a state in map
+2. User picks a state in the drop down list.
 And then the unemployment rate and newly confirmed cases trend of chosen state will be shown in the line chart.

-For lollipop chart:
+- For lollipop chart:
 We use lollipop instead of bar chart because we need to show the unemployment rate change together with the number of increased confirmed cases in a plot while the unemployment rate change could be negative.
 By using a lollipop chart, we can let the color of the lollipop candy indicate the +/- of the unemployment rate change, the color scale is the same as the map so user won’t be confused.

+- For Map:
-For Map: When user hover over the map then the name of the state and the no of the increased rate is shown corresponding to that state.
+When user hover over the map then the name of the state and the no of the increased rate is shown corresponding to that state.

 ## Slide 8, Highlight what you have built and with d3 (see Demonstration for a list of required d3 features to include) and other tools including Bootstrap and framework features you used.